-- 12.07 A fund management company must take reasonable care to retain adequate records of all matters including all transactions, dealings, accounting records and compliance review in accordance with the requirements of the law and these guidelines. - 12.08 A compliance officer must ensure that the fund management company maintains and keeps such records in an easily accessible place for at least seven years after the last transaction was executed.
-A fund management company is encouraged to maintain phone recordings, for at least two years.
+- 12.07 A fund management company must take reasonable care to retain adequate records of all matters including all transactions, dealings, accounting records and compliance review in accordance with the requirements of the law and these quidelines. - 12.08 A compliance officer must ensure that the fund management company maintains and keeps such records in an easily accessible place for at least seven years after the last transaction was executed.